Prairie Correctional Facility

-The Prairie Correctional Facility is a vacant, 1,600-bed private prison located in Appleton, Minnesota.
+The Prairie Correctional Facility is a 1,600-bed private prison in Appleton, Minnesota, United States used for immigrant detention.
+The private prison managed by CoreCivic acquired a contract from U.S. Immigration and Customs Enforcement (ICE) in 2026.

+History

-Prairie was built by the city of Appleton and first opened, empty, in 1992.
+The prison was built by the city of Appleton and first opened, empty, in 1992.
 In March 1993 the city reached an agreement with the Puerto Rico Department of Corrections and Rehabilitation to fill all 516 beds.
-The prison had been built by the city and was sitting empty.
-Through the years the prison was expanded twice, housed prisoners from Colorado, Idaho, Wisconsin, Hawaii, Washington, and Minnesota, and was a significant local employer.
+Through the years the prison was expanded twice, housed prisoners from Colorado, Idaho, Wisconsin, Hawaii, Washington, Minnesota and North Dakota, and was a significant local employer.